Winipedia/pyrig/README.md

 poetry add pyrig
 ```

-**Note**: pyrig should be added as a regular dependency, not a dev dependency.
+**Note**: pyrig should be added as a regular dependency, not a dev dependency, because the CLI and utility functions require runtime availability.
+While pyrig manages dev dependencies for tools like ruff, mypy, and pytest, it keeps itself as a regular dependency to ensure full functionality in all environments.
-Some might argue it should be a dev dependency.
-I hav ethought about it, but
-decided against it for several reasons.
-The CLI functionality requires pyrig availability at runtime.
-Also pyrig has a small but often useful utility functionality that is available at runtime if you should need it.
-Also in the future functionality of pyrig might be extended around other things every project needs and these could include things that require runtime availability.
-Also pyrig decides itself what should be a dev dependency and what not.
-You will see in the generated pyproject.toml file that pyrig adds many dev dependencies.
-These are things that are only needed for development and testing and are not needed at runtime.
-pyrig does not add itself to the dev dependencies because it is needed at runtime for some of the functionality.
-You can add it as a dev dependency if you want, but all the functionality that requires pyrig at runtime will not be working then outside of the dev environment.

 ### From Source